kljohnson4good/Blog/content/post/2022-09-02-career-development-plan/index.md

 "<span style="background-color: DarkSlateGray"><font color="Gold"><em>Luck is when preparation meets opportunity</em></font></span>" --Seneca

 OK, but why should you take any advice from me?
 After all, I'm not a CEO, motivational speaker nor written a best selling book.
 Great point (and maybe none of those things YET :-)!
 Well to be honest, I didn't use this process until recently to help me through a difficult time in my career.
-So I wrote this in hopes of helping others get to to where they want to go quicker than I did or help get out of a place of feeling stuck.
+So I wrote this procedural approach to creating a development plan in hopes of helping others get to where they want to go quicker than I did or help get out of a place of feeling stuck.

 # What Is A Career Development Plan?
-A development plan has two major components: The **process** and the **plan** itself.
+There are two major components: The **process** and the **plan** itself.

 ## The Process
 <iframe style="float: right;" src="https://assets.pinterest.com/ext/embed.html?id=558939003724582226" height="336" width="236" frameborder="0" scrolling="no" ></iframe>

-The process serves to break down large goals (ex: end of career/retirement or end of life) into smaller/short-term milestones along with actional steps you can take on a daily/weekly/monthly basis.
+The process serves to break down large goals (ex: end of career/retirement or end of life) into smaller, short-term milestones along with actional steps you can take on a daily/weekly/monthly basis.

-I know sometimes taking small steps doesn't feel like big progress, but as somebody else said much better:
+I know sometimes taking small steps doesn't feel like big progress, but as somebody else said much better: "*little by little becomes a lot*".

 ## The Plan
 The plan is just a list of goals and actions.

-The format of the list can be whatever works for you.
+The format can be whatever works for you.
 It can be formally documented or as informal as a whiteboard or sticky notes.
 The point is to make it work for you.

 # Tools For The Journey
 <p align="center" style="float: left; padding-right:10px">